-Accuracy - Whether the figures provided have been accurately calculated.

-Timeliness - Have cases been processed in a timely manner in accordance with the Service Level Agreement.

-Documentation - Has the correct documentation been attached to members' files.

-Altair - Does the pension administration system correctly reflect the activity processed.
+- 1. Accuracy Whether the figures provided have been accurately calculated. - 2.
+Timeliness Have cases been processed in a timely manner in accordance with the Service Level Agreement. - 3.
+Documentation Has the correct documentation been attached to members' files. - 4.
+Altair Does the pension administration system correctly reflect the activity processed.

 Ealing's in-house pension team take monthly samples of work untaken by LPP and assesses it against these criteria.
-Any 'fails'.
-Performance statistics are reported to the Pension Fund Panel on a quarterly basis.
+Any 'fails' in performance statistics are reported to the Pension Fund Panel on a quarterly basis.

-Below are performance graphs showing the pass rate LPP achieved for 2018/19 across some of the most common and active areas within LPP 's remit.
+Below are performance graphs showing the pass rate LPP achieved for 2019/20 across some of the most common and active areas within their remit.